 Dive deeper:

-U.S. officials are expected to raise the conflict with Iran at the Beijing summit, including in calling for China to leverage its economic influence over Tehran to press to open the waterway.
+U.S. officials raised the conflict with Iran early at the Beijing summit, including in calling for China to leverage its economic influence over Tehran to press to open the waterway.

 Dive deeper:

-Beijing has made clear that Taiwan remains “the most sensitive issue” in the bilateral relationship ahead of the meeting.
-Former U.S. national security officials assess that Beijing will press for changes in U.S. messaging on Taiwan, including a shift from past language that it “does not support” Taiwanese independence to language that explicitly opposes it.
-The State Department reportedly has held up U.S. arms sales to Taiwan, a longstanding point of friction with China, ahead of the summit.
+Beijing made clear ahead of the meeting that Taiwan remains “the most sensitive issue” in the bilateral relationship.
+Former U.S. national security officials assessed that Beijing will press for changes in U.S. messaging on Taiwan, including a shift from past language that it “does not support” Taiwanese independence to language that explicitly opposes it.
+The State Department reportedly held up U.S. arms sales to Taiwan, a longstanding point of friction with China, ahead of the summit.

 Kharon investigations over the past year have tracked how Chinese maritime and academic research projects tied to the Taiwan Strait and South China Sea increasingly intersect with military-linked entities and dual-use technologies.
 The pattern points to a steady buildup of the capabilities Beijing would need to take Taiwan by force.